 Abraham was unmoved by the plea.
 These five men, like all others in their day, had the inspired Word of God available to them in a current language.
 It happened to be their very own native tongue.
 God Himself, as a warning and a guide to these five men in the matter of their eternal destiny, had Himself breathed out the very words of the text.
 The words could be trusted ultimately, without fear, without the aid of other sinful humans who might corrupt God’s message and its clear meaning.
 These men already had access to the most powerful witness possible.
 They lulled about casually and carnally in the presence of this witness every day.
 Sending back a fire-breathing human to wake these spiritual corpses would not so much as entertain them well, much less convince them.
 “If they hear not Moses and the prophets, neither will they be persuaded though one rose from the dead.” (vs 31)

 There was yet another day when self-righteous men, men who were immersed in the texts of the Law and the Prophets, came to the Eternal Word, the Lord Jesus Christ Himself, and challenged His divinity.
 Jesus Christ claimed to be the Son of God.
-The legalistic lawyers had convinced themselves – in carnal reasonings beyond the scope of the inspired texts — that God could not take on a sinful human frame and retain His Holy nature.
+These lawyers had convinced themselves – in carnal reasonings beyond the scope of the inspired texts — that God could not take on a sinful human frame and retain His Holy nature.
 They were indignant at Jesus’ claim to be the Son of God in human form.
 They rejected Him.

 The response of the Master to this rejection was to reference the Scripture.
 “He answered them, Is it not written in your law, I said, Ye are gods?
 If He called them gods, unto whom the word of God came, and the Scripture cannot be broken; say ye of Him Whom the Father hath sanctified, and sent into the world, Thou blasphemest; because I said, I am the Son of God?”
 (Jn 10:34-36) There is much in this text pertaining to our discussion here.